 Off-mountain childcare in the winter season is available daily from 9am to 5pm at the Playhouse in the tourist information office for children aged above 1 month.

 The Kleine Scheidegg ski area offers a good selection of dining options.
 Restaurant Grindelwaldblick is situated above all the other restaurants at Klein Scheidegg and serves traditional food in skier-appropriate portions.
 The Spycher hut is a great novelty dining experience, with an accompanying ice bar from which you can enjoy a refreshing drink in the late afternoon sunshine.
 Down in the town, most of the restaurants are in Wengen's hotels.
 The Hotel Regina's Chez Meyer offers fine dining with panoramic views of the surrounding valley.

-Après-ski begins on the slopes in Wengen and most people stop off for a beer, a schnapps or an alcoholic coffee on their way home at places such as Mary’s Café and the Schnee Bar outside the Hotel Brunner.
-Pickel Bar is a cosy stop off in the basement of the Hotel Eiger, whilst the hotel bar of the Sunstar has a good ambience and is popular with non-residents.
+Après-ski begins on the slopes in Wengen and most people stop off for a beer, a schnapps or an alcoholic coffee at places such as Mary’s Café and the Schnee Bar.
+Pickel Bar is a cosy stop off in the Hotel Eiger, whilst the hotel bar of the Sunstar has a good ambience.
 The Tanne is a lively cocktail bar appealing to a younger set, while later at night the party continues at Hasenstall bar until 5.00am.

 There are plenty of off-slope activities in Wengen for non-skiers.
 The town's cinema shows English films and there are plenty of interesting shops and dining experiences to enjoy.
 The resort also has a multitude of alternative sports activities on offer, such as heli-skiing, curling, hiking, hang-gliding, bowling and indoor tennis.
 Those on the pursuit of some rest and relaxation will enjoy use of the resort's spa facilities, sauna and indoor swimming pool.